Gillis Rombouts

 Gillis Rombouts (1630, Haarlem – 1678, Haarlem), was a Dutch Golden Age landscape painter.
+He is known for his paintings of genre scenes, historical scenes, landscapes, beaches and winter landscapes.

 Biography

 According to the RKD he painted landscapes and beach scenes.

-He was followed by his son, the painter Salomon Rombouts.
+He was followed by his son, the painter Salomon Romboutsto whom he probably taught painting.

+The artist was influenced by the painter Salomon van Ruysdael.

+Gillis Rombouts died in February 1672 in Haarlem and is buried there on February 25, 1672.